W4l-store/Amazon-Borders-FBA-Report-Generator/README.md

 6. If an error occurs, delete the newly created table, restart the server, and try again.
 7. If it still doesn't work, contact the script creator.
 You can still manually input data from the file `results/result.csv`.

+**Note:** If you have created a new Google Sheet and it doesn't have the macro, you need to add it using Google Apps Script.
+Use the code from the `import_report.gs` file located in the project root for the function.

 ### Close the Server

 1. When the macro execution is complete, press any key in the terminal to close the server.
-2. Do not close the terminal using the close button, as it's essential to properly terminate the server execution.
+2. Do not close the terminal using the close button, as it's may live the server running on the background, what can cause errors in the future.

 ## Folder Cleaning Function